cpeukert/innovation_strategy/week6/README.md

 The experimentation team has set up an A/B test in which some users see design A (control group) and some users see design B (treatment group).

-You can find the data in ab_test.csv.
+You can find the data in https://github.com/cpeukert/innovation_strategy/blob/main/week6/ab_test.csv.

 The variables are user_id, treatment, and clicks.

-Use Excel (or another software you prefer) to find out which design causes more clicks
+Use Excel (or another software you prefer) to find out which design causes more clicks.

 - Estimate the effect!
 - Visualize the effect!

+A solution with some addition elements can be found here: https://github.com/cpeukert/innovation_strategy/blob/main/week5/AB-Test.xlsx

 ## Learning Goals